vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 Create a project, `sup-services,` with public access within the Bootstrap registry to upload Contour and Harbor Supervisor Services that must be installed on the Supervisor.

 The Contour and Harbor Supervisor Services image bundle binaries downloaded in Step 1d must now be uploaded to the Bootstrap Harbor registry.
 Follow [steps 4 and 5 from the official documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/vsphere-supervisor-services-and-workloads-8-0/deploying-supervisor-services-from-a-private-container-image-registry/relocate-supervisor-services-to-a-private-registry.html) to complete this critical step.
-While the official documentation refers to the `imgpkg` binary to perform the download function, the Tanzu CLI's `imgpkg plugin` performs the identical function.
+While the official documentation refers to the `imgpkg` binary to perform the download function, the Tanzu CLI's `imgpkg plugin` performs an identical function.

 ```bash
 ## Sample Commands